-CDFG's Fish Stocking Program.
+CDFG's Fish Stocking Program

 New Bullards Bar Reservoir has a long history of annual fish stocking activities dating back to 1959 (Central Valley Fish Hatchery 1959; CDFG 1974).
-Based on actual CDFG stocking records, between 1969 and 2007 over 4.9 million kokanee salmon, nearly 1.6 million rainbow trout, over 310,000 Eagle Lake rainbow trout, 40,000 brook trout, 200 eastern brook, 200 cutthroat, Kamloop rainbow trout, and 185 spotted bass were planted in New Bullards Bar Reservoir (CDFG 1989, 2007; Attachment 7.3A).
+Based on actual CDFG stocking records, between 1969 and 2007 over 4.9 million kokanee salmon, nearly 1.6 million rainbow trout, over 310,000 Eagle Lake rainbow trout, 40,000 brook trout, 200 eastern brook trout, 200 cutthroat trout, and 185 spotted bass were planted in New Bullards Bar Reservoir (CDFG 1989, 2007b; Attachment 7.3A).

 Although not part of the Project, USACE's Englebright Dam is located on the Yuba River between Project facilities.
-Similar to New Bullards Bar Reservoir, CDFG stocking records indicate that fish plantings in USACE's Englebright Reservoir have taken place from 1965 through 2007 (Attachment 7.3A).
-During this period just over 756,000 rainbow trout, 228,320 kokanee salmon, 6,973 lake trout, nearly 28,000 brown trout, 4,000 Eagle Lake rainbow trout, 2,640 brook trout, 45 white crappie, and 80 black crappie were planted (CDFG 2007).
+Similar to records for stocking in New Bullards Bar Reservoir, CDFG stocking records indicate that fish plantings in USACE's Englebright Reservoir have taken place from 1965 through 2007 (Attachment 7.3A).
+During this period just over 756,000 rainbow trout, 228,320 kokanee salmon, 6,973 lake trout, nearly 28,000 brown trout, 4,000 Eagle Lake rainbow trout, 2,640 brook trout, 45 white crappie, and 80 black crappie were planted (CDFG 2007b).
 Stocked species were primarily from the Shasta and San Joaquin hatcheries.

-In accordance with new fish planting regulations, stocking of salmon and steelhead is scheduled to take place in one waterbody located within the Project Area - New Bullards Bar Reservoir (CDFG 2008b).
+In accordance with new fish planting regulations, stocking of salmon and steelhead is scheduled to take place in one water body located within the Project Area - New Bullards Bar Reservoir (CDFG 2008c).
 Other common sport fisheries species in the reservoir include stocked rainbow and brown trout and kokanee salmon, as well as spotted, largemouth and smallmouth bass, crappie, sunfish, and catfish (CDFG 2002).
-USACE's Englebright Reservoir is not scheduled for stocking in 2008 to 2010 (CDFG 2008a, b).
+USACE's Englebright Reservoir is not scheduled for stocking in 2008 to 2010 (CDFG 2008b, c).